gagandeep1763/Adidas-Interactive-Sales-Dashboard-Excel-Data-Analysis-Project/README.md

-# Adidas Interactive Sales Dashboard – Excel Data Analysis Project
+# StrideMetrics – Adidas Sales Deep-Dive in Excel

 ## 📌 Overview
 This project demonstrates an **interactive sales analysis dashboard** for Adidas, created entirely in **Microsoft Excel**.